 The sections of the page are described below.

-On the top-right corner of the page, you can access the administration section.
 If you are a Druva Cloud administrator, you can:

 - Add, edit, or delete inSync, Phoenix, or other Druva Cloud administrators